 Object Parent is the most general form of parenting that Blender supports.
-If will take selected objects and make the last selected object the parent object, while all other selected objects will be child objects.
-The child objects will inherit the transformations of the parent.
+It will take selected objects and make the active object the parent object of all the selected objects.
+Each child object will inherit the transformations of the parent.
 The parent object can be of any type.

 Object (Keep Transform) Parent works in a very similar way to Object Parent.
 The major difference is in whether the child objects will keep any previous transformations applied to them from the previous parent object.

 Assume that we have a scene consisting of three objects, those being two empty objects named "EmptyA" and "EmptyB", and a Monkey object.
 Fig. Scene with no parenting. shows the three objects with no parenting relationships active on them.